googlefonts/fontquant/Lib/fontquant/README.md

 ### Stencil (`appearance/stencil`)

 Reports whether or not a font is a stencil font.
+It recognizes a stencil font correctly, but may sometimes mis-report non-stencil fonts as stencil fonts because it only looks at a limited set of characters for speed optimization.

 _Return Value:_ Boolean (`True`or `False`)